hudson-and-thames/mlfinlab/docs/source/implementations/labeling_raw_return.rst

 ===========

 Labeling data by raw returns is the most simple and basic method of labeling financial data for machine learning.
-Raw returns can be calculated either on a percentage or logarithmic basis.
-Using returns rather than raw prices is usually preferred for financial data analysis due to returns being automatically scaled with respect to the underlying.
-Unlike raw prices, returns are better suited for mathematical analysis due to the possibility of negative returns.
-The percentage raw return for an observation with price :math:`p_t` at time :math:`t` relative to its price at time :math:`t-1` is as follows:
+Raw returns can be calculated either on a simple or logarithmic basis.
+Using returns rather than prices is usually preferred for financial time series data because returns are usually stationary, unlike prices.
+This means that returns across different assets, or the same asset at different times, can be directly compared with each other.
+The same cannot be said of price differences, since the magnitude of the price change is highly dependent on the starting price, which varies with time.

+The simple return for an observation with price :math:`p_t` at time :math:`t` relative to its price at time :math:`t-1` is as follows:

 .. math::